About us

 I stopped breeding Ragdolls when my 1st marriage fell apart and I got divorced.

-My history with Bengals started in 2018.
+My history with Bengals started in 2016.

 I never thought that I would ever be able to own my own Bengal never mind being able to breed them.
 That was my utmost dream.

-In between I got impatient waiting and didn't know if I was every going to get kittens from Umbra.
+I then purchased Arrowfield Umbra who decided that she would take her time before she had her first litter.
+2 years of waiting and we finally have the most beautiful looking babies with Umbra and Adonis born 15th Jan 25.
+In between I got impatient waiting and as I didn't know if I was every going to get kittens from Umbra.
 So I purchased 2 cats from (I found out later) an unethical breeder in NSW.
-I won't go into all the stress and issues it has caused me but I'm a more knowledgable and careful person because of it.
+I won't go into all the stress and issues it has caused me but I'm a more knowledgeable and careful person because of it.

-PLEASE NOTE - I dont recommend the
+PLEASE NOTE - I don't recommend Bundoora Vets

-Bundoora Vets in Plenty Road Bundoora MELBOURNE.
+in Plenty Road Bundoora MELBOURNE.